• Home

 • Is approval from your primary care physician required?

-I realize financial considerations are a major component when choosing a counselor and am happy to answer any specific questions you have at any time.
+I realize financial considerations are a major component when choosing a counselor and am happy to answer any specific questions you have including why I choose to be an Out of Network therapist, at any time.

 Where are you located?